Details of IPSA’s assurance review of four pooled services

 As part of our core regulatory function, and to assure both ourselves and the public that public funds claimed are in accordance with the Scheme, we conduct regular assurance reviews on different areas of spending, including that related to pooled staffing services.

-We have withheld some information from these materials in accordance with s.40 FOIA (Personal Information).
+We have withheld some information from this correspondence in accordance with s.40 FOIA (Personal Information).
 Further information on the application of this exemption can be found below.

 Section 40 – Personal information